weissye/BpTestTell/README.md

 # BpTestTell

-> **An automatic infrastructure generation for Story-Based Testing with BP for CRUD-based systems.**
+> **Automated Infrastructure Generation for Story-Based Testing with BP for CRUD-based Systems.**

 **BpTestTell** is an automated research framework designed to bridge the gap between static API specifications and dynamic concurrency testing.
 It automatically converts **OpenAPI (Swagger)** documents into executable **Provengo** test models, enabling the detection of race conditions, non-deterministic bugs, and logical inconsistencies in real-world applications.